 The image is stored locally as a .sif file (pytorch_2.0.1.sif, in this case).

-NVIDIA GPU Cloud (NGC) is a platform and repository that provides a comprehensive set of GPU-optimized containers, pre-trained deep learning models, and AI software to accelerate and simplify AI and GPU-accelerated computing workflows.
+NVIDIA GPU Cloud (NGC) is a platform and repository offering a comprehensive collection of GPU-optimized containers, pre-trained deep learning models, and AI software.
+It is designed to accelerate and simplify AI and GPU-accelerated computing workflows.

 apptainer pull tensorflow-20.03-tf2-py3.sif docker://nvcr.io/nvidia/tensorflow:20.03-tf2-py3

-Running containers from the available public images is not the only option.
-In many cases, it is required to create a new one from scratch.
+Running containers from publicly available images is not the only option.
+In many cases, it’s necessary to create a custom container image from scratch to meet specific requirements.

-Let’s take a look at the definition file:
+Let’s take a look at the key sections of an Apptainer definition file:

-• %environment is used to define environment variables available inside the container.
+: This section is used to define environment variables that will be available inside the container at runtime.%post

 We first download the base image: